 For each wine, the site offers information about what you can expect along with basic facts about where the wine comes from.
 The overall style makes the company a good way to learn more about wine and to broaden your palate.

 Most of the wines on offer fall somewhere between $15 and $20 per bottle.
 So, you’re not looking at particularly rare or vintage bottles of wine.
 Some of the products could even be found in local stores and would typically be cheaper there.

 Another interesting aspect is Rewined, which is the company’s wine subscription club.
-This has to contain at least four bottles and can include current top sellers, as well as curated selections of wine.
+This must contain at least four bottles and can include current top sellers, as well as curated selections of wine.
 Customers have some choice over which types of wine they receive, although the actual bottles are determined by the company.